apptainer/singularity-userdocs/singularity_and_docker.rst

 .. code-block:: none

-    export SINGULARITY_DOCKER_USERNAME=ilumb
+    export SINGULARITY_DOCKER_USERNAME=sylabsio
     export SINGULARITY_DOCKER_PASSWORD=<redacted>

 Of course, the ``<redacted>`` plain-text password needs to be replaced by a valid one to be of practical use.

-Based upon these exports, ``$ singularity pull docker://ilumb/mylolcow`` allows for the retrieval of this private image.
+Based upon these exports, ``$ singularity pull docker://sylabsio/private`` allows for the retrieval of this private image.

 .. note::